thedavidyoungblood/GPTs/OOMA/README.md

 > ### `000` Message from the creator
 >
-> > Hey 👋 I appreciate the curiousity!
+> > Hey 👋 I appreciate the curiosity!
 > >
 > > Discover more by visiting the [GitHub repo ⤴️](https://github.com/KyleSchullerDEV/GPTs/tree/main/OOMA).
 > >